ckjellson/textalloc/README.md

 The code compares xmin coordinates of all candidates with xmax coordinates of all allocated boxes resulting in a boolean matrix of shape (N_candidates, N_allocated) by use of indexing `[:, None]`.

-# Types of overlap supported
+# Examples

 textalloc supports avoiding overlap with points, lines, and the plot boundary in addition to other text-boxes.
-See examples below and `demo.py` for all examples:
+See examples below and `demo.py` for all examples.

 ```
 import textalloc as ta